 - A few HOSP do appear immune and/or adapted to the Magic Halo.
-For the first time in our 3 years of halo use, we observed HOSP breaching to reach pure millet, in a feeder we added for the first time in Winter 2020.
-It's only a few, as most are still seen deflecting away.
-It has always been emphasized that HOSP juveniles are immune to the Halo's presence, however, nowhere on-line is the juvenile to adult timeline defined.
-Therefore, we are uncertain what if any role maturity may be playing, and/or how adults are able to adapt.
+For the first time in our 4 years using halos, we decided to feed through the Summer in 2020.
+A few female-looking HOSP were seen reaching the feeder, but no males, making them likely juveniles.
+It has always been emphasized that HOSP juveniles are immune to the Halo's presence, and both sexes appear similar given the male's immature bib.
+Nowhere on-line is the juvenile to adult timeline defined, therefore, we are uncertain what if any role maturity may be playing, and/or how adults are able to adapt.

 - The Halo's weighted hanging wires appear to be the primary deterrent, less the halo itself.
 Original University of Nebraska testing of "hoop devices" over feeders did have the hoop (halo) screwed directly into the roof of pole-mounted hopper feeders.
 With the use of a hanger, it can place the feeder significantly lower.
 According to the studies, however, the mere idea of stretching wires at intervals apart does act to repel certain species of birds -- most notably HOSP.
 Our 20" Magic Halo is based on this theory.
 The official 1990 study paper can be read here in PDF.